 Police have reported crime has fallen by 28% since Lockdown, with significant drops in burglaries.
-Despite this, thefts are still happening and here are some tips to protect your valuables at home and in your car.
+Despite this, thefts are still happening and here are some tips to protect your valuables with our guide on home security and How to protect your home and car.

 Protect your home from burglars

 An occupied house is not an easy target; vacant houses allow for increased noise and time, so are preferable.
 If you’re out during the evening, keep your lights on and keep the TV or radio, making it appear someone is home.
 You can use smart plugs to set timers which can link to your mobile phone for controls.
 Smart timers have a much better time scheduling in modern times, allowing for varied time patterns.

 Secure the property when you leave